Oxymetaphoric/milestone_project_1/README.md

 > git clone https://github.com/Oxymetaphoric/milestone_project_1

-then, copy the cloned folder to your html servers root directory.
+then, copy the cloned folder to your html server's root directory.

 ---